 Another guest said it best when, randomly at breakfast, she made conversation with me by saying, “isn’t this a nice place?
 I love how everything is included, it really makes you feel looked after!”
 I couldn’t have agreed more and was thinking the very same thing.

 The Quincy Hotel is a brand new boutique hotel with an edgy vibe.
-The staff were incredibly friendly and helpful (which I would come to find was true of the wonderful Singaporean culture) and what I loved most about it were all the added extras: free food all day from breakfast until dinner, free cocktails from 6:30 – 8pm, complimentary mini bar and WiFi, and a 24-hour pool and gym.
+The staff were incredibly friendly and helpful (which I would come to find was true of the wonderful Singaporean culture), and what I loved most about it were all the added extras: free food all day from breakfast until dinner, free cocktails from 6:30 – 8pm, complimentary mini bar and WiFi, and a 24-hour pool and gym.
 I haven’t been to a hotel before that offered all of that.

 Their “staycation” package aimed at locals who want a vacation at home also includes an afternoon cupcake class, the bounty of which we enjoyed tremendously at my reader meetup a couple days later.
-The location was great, too, located an easy 5-minute walk from the Ion mall.
+The location was great, too, situated an easy 5-minute walk from the ION Orchard mall.
 Now normally malls aren’t my thing, but this one has a food stall market in one of the lower levels that serves up all kinds of delicious food, including the famous chicken rice (steamed or roasted chicken served at room temperature, served with rice cooked in chicken broth, chili paste, and soup).

 Nearby: The Ion mall for foodies and an easily accessible train station for a jaunt over to the Super Tree grove at the Gardens by the Bay, which has hourly light shows starting after sunset.
 Be sure to walk along the sky walk to get the full experience.
 I was so impressed by them, I went twice.
 They’re also open any time, so if you fancy a 4am jaunt to the trees, go for it!